cgrindel/rules_swiftformat/README.md

 [nicklockwood/SwiftFormat](https://github.com/nicklockwood/SwiftFormat), test that the formatted files exist in the workspace directory, and copy the formatted files to the workspace directory.

+## Reference Documentation

+[Click here](/doc) for reference documentation for the rules and other definitions in this repository.

 <a id="#quickstart"></a>
 ## Quickstart

+The following provides a quick introduction on how to use the rules in this repository.
+Also, check out the [examples directory](examples/) for more information.

 ### 1. Configure your workspace to use `rules_swiftformat`